vmware-archive/watch-proxy/README.md

     - `assetId` An arbitrary string that can be used by the remote endpoint to help differentiate resources.
     - `pruneFields` Fields to remove from payload.
 Used to remove useless or sensitive data that you don't wish to send.
 * `deltaUpdates` Do you wish to send a full object of all the kubernetes resources we are watching, or just the the items have have changed?
 This is a bool and expects either `true` or `false`.
+* `ignoreNamespaces` An array of namespaces you wish to always ignore.
+No events in these namespaces will ever be reported on, even if they are added to the `remoteEndpoints.namespaces`.

 ### CLI Parameters